RMerl/asuswrt-merlin/README-merlin.txt

 firmware:

 System:
-   - Based on 3.0.0.4.376_2061 sources (from RT-AC87U) from Asus
+   - Based on 3.0.0.4.376_2678 sources (from RT-AC87U) from Asus
    - Various bugfixes and optimizations
    - Some components were updated to newer versions, for improved stability and security
    - User scripts that run on specific events
    - Cron jobs
    - Ability to customize the config files used by the router services
-   - LED control - put your Dark Knight in Stealth Mode by turning off all LEDs
+   - LED control - put your router in "Stealth Mode" by turning off all LEDs
    - Entware easy setup script (alternative to Optware - the two are mutually exclusive) (not available on RT-AC56/RT-AC68/RT-AC87)